snhirsch/mustang-midi-bridge/README.md

   + The original developer and contributors to 'PLUG' who blazed the path with reverse-engineering of Fender's communication scheme.

-  + Robert Jannsson (Codesmart on VGuitar Forums) for feedback and encouragement - and for being a tireless programming wizard :-).
+  + Robert Fransson (Codesmart on VGuitar Forums) for feedback and encouragement - and for being a tireless programming wizard :-).

   + Robert Heitman, author of the Android 'Remuda' application for